08 Nov 2020

 Creation is a Chaotic Agony

-I have been a prolific filmmaker for two decades seamlessly for three crucial reasons: a) to achieve a certain complex cinematic technical efficiency. b) to execute several key ideas concerning the craft of filmmaking, which could only be possible within a high rate of production. c) filmmaking as parallel to life, and a parallel life.
+I have been a prolific filmmaker for two decades seamlessly for three crucial reasons: a) to achieve a specific complex cinematic technical efficiency. b) to execute several critical ideas concerning the craft of filmmaking, which could only be possible within a high production rate. c) filmmaking as parallel to life and a parallel life.

 I believe I have achieved what I set out to do.
 My life is changing drastically, and so as my films.
 The puzzle with making extremely personal or autobiographical films is the possibility of out-of-body experiences first and foremost for the author and later on for the audience.

 This description perhaps provides a scientific means for the subject: out-of-body experiences are characterized by a location of the self (or one’s centre of awareness) outside one’s body, an impression of seeing the world from an elevated extracorporeal perspective, and a perception of seeing one’s own body from this perspective.
 They are striking phenomena because they challenge the experienced spatial unity of self and body—or the experience of a real me that lives in one’s body and is the subject of expertise and action.

 Now in the realm of cinema, if I want to articulate the same phenomena, it is much more complex and yet a necessity for my survival.
 For example, very recently, I was deeply affected by an experience with another person, and I decided how I can poetically look at my life again as an out-of-body experience to create a film.
 After some time thinking about it, I realized that I couldn’t, and there is no option but to abandon and abort the project because there is not enough for me to create.

 The older I get, the harsher I have become towards my art.
 It took me twenty years to hone my craft, and now I feel the need that I need another twenty years to perfect my ideologies about cinema.
 I am never complete but in the constant state of flux and mutation, and so as my films.